By Gayleen Rabakukk

 His manuscript, “Pedro Flores: The Toymaker,” is a biography of the inventor of the modern yo-yo.

 Continue Reading Interview: Lee & Low New Voices Award Winners »

 By Hannah Barnaby

 In early 1999, I was a graduate student in the children’s literature program at Simmons College in Boston.

-I had a work study job at the Simmons social work school, mailing out applications and entering information into a computer, and that’s where I was on the morning of February 16th—sitting at someone else’s desk, collating papers—when the phone rang.
+I had a work study job at the Simmons social work school, mailing out applications and entering information into a computer, and that’s where I was on the morning of February 16th—sitting at someone else’s desk,

 Continue Reading Guest Post & Giveaway: Hannah Barnaby on Writing for My Life: How I Dug into My Past for Fiction »